mruanGitHub/EasyMemo/readme.txt

 For developers (only):

-- Install python2.7 (python-2.7.14.msi)
+- Install python2.7 (python-2.7.14.msi)(if necessary set Python to the path for Environment variables
-- Install py2exe (choose 32 or 64 bit)
+- Install py2exe
-- Install wxPython Unicode! (choose 32 or 64 bit)
+- Install wxPython Unicode

 (Don't use: pip install -U wxPython, because it will install a higer version 4.0 but not Unicode compatible!)
 (If necessary, to uninstall: pip uninstall wxPython)